thomluther/ha-anker-solix/README.md

 To get additional Anker power devices/systems added, please review the [anker-solix Python library][anker-solix-api] and contribute to [open issues](https://github.com/thomluther/anker-solix-api/issues) or Api exploration.
 Most devices can neither be tested by the developer, nor can they be added to the HA integration before their Api usage, parameters, structures and fields are fully understood, interpreted and implemented into the Api library.
 You can also explore the Anker Solix cloud Api directly within your HA instance via the integration's [Api request action](INFO.md#api-request-action).

-**Attention:**
+> [!IMPORTANT]

-While the integration may show standalone devices that you can manage with your Anker account, the cloud Api used by the integration does **NOT** contain or receive power values or much other details from standalone devices which are not defined to a Power System.
+> While the integration may show standalone devices that you can manage with your Anker account, the cloud Api used by the integration does **NOT** contain or receive power values or much other details from standalone devices which are not defined to a Power System.
 The realtime data that you see in the mobile app under device details are either provided through the local Bluetooth interface or through an MQTT cloud server, where all your devices report their actual values but only for the time they are prompted in the App.
 Therefore the integration cannot be enhanced with more detailed entities of stand alone devices.

 ## Installation via HACS (recommended)